byPixelTV/skript-db/README.md

 set {sql} to the database "mariadb://localhost:3306/mydatabase?user=admin&password=12345&useSSL=false" set {sql} to the database "postgresql://localhost:3306/mydatabase?user=admin&password=12345&ssl=false" set {sql} to the database "sqlite:database.db"

+# Extra parameters:
+set {sql} to the database "postgresql://localhost:3306/mydatabase?user=admin&password=12345&ssl=false" with a maximum connection lifetime of 30 minutes set {sql} to the database "postgresql://localhost:3306/mydatabase?user=admin&password=12345&ssl=false" with a maximum connection lifetime of 30 minutes using driver "org.postgresql.Driver"
 ```

 ---